weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

     - The simulation pipeline primarily relies on the `ligo.skymap <https://lscsoft.docs.ligo.org/ligo.skymap>`_ software suite.
     - The scripts used to reproduce the entire population generation and simulation process are publicly available on GitHub (cf. https://github.com/lpsinger/observing-scenarios-simulations).
-    - Sensitivity curves and other configuration parameters are drawn from official IGWN consortium publications.
+    - Sensitivity curves and other configuration parameters are drawn from official :term:`IGWN` consortium publications.

    .. note::